thibaudcolas/curlylint/website/docs/template-languages.md

 ## [Liquid](https://shopify.github.io/liquid/)

 Can be used as a Liquid linter, since the syntax is very similar.
 All HTML checks should work as expected.
 Template syntax checks may be problematic.
-Curlylint isn’t as well tested on Liquid, but bug reports are definitely appreciated and we would love to have good support for Twig.
+Curlylint isn’t as well tested on Liquid, but bug reports are definitely appreciated and we would love to have good support for Liquid.

 ## HTML